9 Best DNS Servers You Can Use (Free and Public)

 IP Addresses for DNS: 64.6.64.6, 64.6.65.6

-CleanBrowsing is for those users and particularly parents who want a safe experience on the web for their kids and families.
-As the name suggests, CleanBrowsing allows you to block adult content on the web, in addition to protecting you from phishing websites and malicious domains.
+CleanBrowsing is for those parents who want a safe experience on the web for their kids and families.
+As the name suggests, it allows you to block adult content on the web, in addition to protecting you from phishing websites and malicious domains.

 With the Security filter, you can restrict malicious activity on your home network.
 Similarly, if you use the Adult filter, you get all the features of Security plus you can also block obscene content on the web.
 And finally, with Family, you get everything that is included in Security and Adult.

 On top of that, CleanBrowsing blocks websites that have mixed content like Reddit and Tumblr.
 Further, it sets YouTube to Safety mode and changes the behavior of other similar websites too wherever applicable.
-Basically, if you want stricter filtration then go with the Family DNS.
+If you want stricter filtration, go with the Family DNS.

 All in all, CleanBrowsing has all the essential content filtering lists and that makes it one of the best free DNS servers in this list.